LuisS96/Redes_de_Computadoras/proyecto_final/README.md

 ### Web Server
 #### Theory
+Referring to the hardware, a Web Server is a computer that’s connected to the Internet.
+It stores the software and the respective website information and files.

+On the other hand, the Web Server software includes the actual system of the website.
+It must be able to understand web addresses and protocols such as HTTP.
+It can be accessed via domain names, and it delivers their content to the end user.

+The Web Servers can be classified into two categories, static and dynamic.
+A static web server just sends its files to every client uniformly.
+However, a dynamic server can differentiate between users and updates the files before sending them to the end user.

+Every web server performs the following main loop when accessed by a client:
+- Accept a TCP connection from a client.
+- Retrieve the name file requested, which is dictated by the path.
+- Retrieve the actual file from disk.
+- Send the contents of the file to the client (this may change depending on the web server type).
+- Release the TCP connection.

+An important feature of a web server is that it can only serve a single request at a time, this is solved via multithreading.
+This feature allows several clients to be connected to the same server.

 #### Installation Guide
 The install of Apache, PHP, PHPMyAdmin, FCGI, SuExec, Pear, and mcrypt is needed, therefore run the following code bliock: